 While that may be too radical for you, you can start gently with these two options:

 - Be accessible (with video).
-Use a tool like Sqwiggle to stay present and instantly video chat one on one with your team members.
+Use tools like Zoom to stay present and instantly video chat one on one with your team members.

 There’s No Central Knowledge Base for New Hires